White Flint Mall: 1972–1977: Development and opening

-Early years
+1978–2011: Peak years

-The mall opened in 1977 and was initially anchored by Lord & Taylor and the second Bloomingdale's location in the Washington, D.C. area (after Tysons Corner Center).
-A third anchor, I. Magnin (the sole East Coast branch of the chain), opened shortly thereafter and closed in 1992.
-Borders took over the I. Magnin location in 1993, closing in 2011.
-I. Magnin was only on levels 2 and 3 while Lord & Taylor was on levels 1 and 2.
-Raleigh Haberdasher also had a suburban branch at the center.
+A third anchor, I. Magnin (the sole East Coast branch of the chain), opened shortly thereafter as a two-story, 40,000 sqft junior anchor in August 1978, but it was slated to close its doors in March 1992 after its parent company, R.H.
+Macy & Co., filed for Chapter 11 bankruptcy earlier that year.
+Borders Books and Music took over the former I. Magnin space in July 1993.

 Some shopping areas revolved around motifs: Georgetown, on the third floor and Via Rialto on the ground floor, which were recreations of the urban districts in Washington and Venice respectively.
-The latter was a block of shops and restaurants stretching from the center court to the main entrance facing Rockville Pike, where Bertucci's and Cheesecake Factory later stood.
-Both Georgetown and Restaurant Row, home in the 1970s to Intermission Nightclub and Dining Disco, the first shopping-mall discotheque in the country, were replaced by Dave & Buster's in 1996.
-Other restaurants and fast food vendors populated the mall including the food court The Eatery, which went from a darker earth tone color motif to bright neon in the 1980s as well as the third-floor loft overlooking the center court.
+The latter was a block of shops and restaurants stretching from the center court to the main entrance facing Rockville Pike, where Bertucci's Brick Oven Pizzeria and The Cheesecake Factory later debuted in the summer of 1994.
+Both Georgetown and Restaurant Row, home in the 1970s to Intermission Nightclub and Dining Disco, the first shopping-mall discotheque in the country.
+Dave & Buster's had its grand opening in the former spaces of Georgetown and Restaurant Row in November 1996, as the ninth location in the country.